 - Herts and Middlesex Wildlife Trust

-Other groups are very welcome to join, if they support the vision above and are committed to taking meaningful action to move the district towards being net zero carbon by 2030 and tackling biodiversity loss.
+Other groups are very welcome to join, if they support the vision above and are committed to taking meaningful action to move the district towards being net zero carbon by 2030, tackling biodiversity loss and building resilience and adaptation to the inevitable consequences of global warming.

 - The vast majority of respondents (86%) were either worried or very worried about the twin crises for climate and nature.